 Either spouse can sell a community-property vehicle to a relative of the other who's related by blood, adoption, or marriage (second degree of consanguinity).
-As long as the spouses are currently married, either can sell a vehicle to a family member meeting the relationship definitions in section Sale to Family Member - ST-133 above: stepparent and stepchild, step-grandparent and step-grandchild, or stepbrother and stepsister (stepsiblings).
+As long as the spouses are currently married, either can sell a vehicle to a family member meeting the relationship definitions in section 5505: stepparent and stepchild, stepgrandparent and stepgrandchild, or stepbrother and stepsister (stepsiblings).